Alexander I of Russia: Tsarevich

-Catherine's death in November 1796, before she could appoint Alexander as her successor, brought his father, Paul, to the throne.
-Alexander disliked him as emperor even more than he did his grandmother.
+Catherine's death in November 1796 brought her son Paul to the throne before she could appoint Alexander as her successor.
+Alexander disliked his father as emperor even more than he did his grandmother.
 He wrote that Russia had become a "plaything for the insane" and that "absolute power disrupts everything".
-It is likely that seeing two previous rulers abuse their autocratic powers in such a way pushed him to be one of the more progressive Romanov tsars of the 19th and 20th centuries.
-Among the rest of the country, Paul was widely unpopular.
+It is likely that seeing two previous rulers abuse their autocratic powers in such a way pushed him to be one of the more progressive Romanov tsars of the 19th century.
+In the country as a whole, Paul was widely unpopular.
 He accused his wife of conspiring to become another Catherine and seize power from him as his mother did from his father.
-He also suspected Alexander of conspiring against him, despite his son's earlier refusal to seize power from Paul.
+He also suspected Alexander of conspiring against him.

 Emperor

 Ascension

-Alexander became Emperor of Russia when his father was assassinated 23 March 1801.
-Alexander, then 23 years old, was in the palace at the moment of the assassination and his accession to the throne was announced by General Nicholas Zubov, one of the assassins.
+Alexander became Emperor of Russia when his father was assassinated on 23 March 1801.
+Alexander, then 23 years old, was in the Saint Michael's Castle at the moment of the assassination and his accession to the throne was announced by General Nicholas Zubov, one of the assassins.
 Historians still debate Alexander's role in his father's murder.
 The most common theory is that he was let into the conspirators' secret and was willing to take the throne but insisted that his father should not be killed.
 Becoming emperor through a crime that cost his father's life would give Alexander a strong sense of remorse and shame.

-Alexander I succeeded to the throne on 23 March 1801 and was crowned in the Kremlin on 15 September of that year.
+Alexander I succeeded to the throne that day and was crowned in the Kremlin on 15 September of that year.